Josephlavelle/algorandanalytics/README.md

     poetry install
     poetry env use python3
 ```
-will install the dependencies and initilize the environment.
+will install the dependencies and initialize the environment.
 Then to start the application, run
 ```
     poetry run python app.py
 ```